 Edinburgh is one of my favorite cities in the world.

-Edinburgh has centuries upon centuries of history, gorgeous moody Gothic architecture, twisting alleyways and quiet courtyards, picturesque gardens and a world-class art and culture scene.
+Edinburgh has centuries upon centuries of history, gorgeous moody Gothic architecture, twisting alleyways, quiet courtyards, picturesque gardens, and a world-class art and culture scene.
 There’s so much to enjoy in the Scottish capital that you’ll want to make multiple trips — but here are five things to do in Edinburgh to start off with on your first visit.

 Haggis is a traditional Scottish dish that consists of all the odds and ends of a sheep (heart, liver, lungs, etc.), cooked in a sheep’s stomach with onion, fat, oatmeal and spices.

 That might sound like the most horrifying thing on Earth to you, but it’s actually pretty delicious.
 On a cold Scottish evening, there’s nothing like tucking into a warm haggis with whiskey gravy, neeps (mashed turnips) and tatties (mashed potatoes).

 To try your first haggis, check out the Royal McGregor or the Whiski Bar on the Royal Mile.
 Greyfriars Bobby’s Bar is also a great place to give this traditional Scottish dish a try.
 While you’re there you’ll see the famous statue of Greyfriars Bobby — a faithful dog who spent 14 years watching over his master’s grave.

 Give yourself goosebumps with a creepy tour of the dark alleyways and old haunts of Edinburgh’s historic center.
 This city is full of dark tales that will entertain and fascinate you.

 On the Underground City of the Dead Tour, you’ll learn about the 18th-century “body-snatchers” Burke and Hare.
 They were notorious for murdering their victims and selling the corpses for dissection at anatomy lectures.